Skip to main content

 Paragraphs, sub-paragraphs, sub-sub-paragraphs and definitions are the same elements for SIs, Northern Ireland Orders in Councils and Bills.
 This means that if your quoted structure is made up of these lower level provisions, but it is the wrong document type: you only need to update the document type (see the first row in this table) - the provisions will not need converting.

 Depending on your confidence levels and experience with Lawmaker, it might be easier to copy smaller chunks into Lawmaker.
-By all means, copy the whole portion and paste it into Lawmaker to see if smart paste can handle it.
+If you preferred, you could copy the whole portion and paste it into Lawmaker to see if smart paste can handle it.
 If there are obvious issues, it might be better to note where smart paste went wrong; undo the paste (Ctrl+Z) and copy up to the breaking point.
 Thereafter, breakdown the copy & paste into smaller chunks.

 JavaScript errors detected